souravbadami/linkbynet.github.io/_includes/elk-nifi.markdown

 |Properties | Truststore Password | changeit                                      |
 |-----------+---------------------+-----------------------------------------------|

-Those settings are those of the default Java Runtime Environment Truststore.
+These settings are those of the default Java Runtime Environment Truststore.
 You might have to adjust both the path and the password to match your installation.